ansible/ansible-hub-ui/test/README.md

 These are the integration tests for Ansible Hub UI.
 Please run the tests before merging.

-## Run the tests in a container

-To run the tests very quickly without any pre-requisite setup (other than backend & Docker) simply do:

-    npm run test

-### Configuring the test container

-The test container, by default, runs tests against `http://localhost:8002/`, the default location a development environment for galaxy\_ng.

-A `cypress.env.json` in the `test/` directory will be copied into the container to configure your tests.

-The settings can be changed by setting these environment variables.

-    export CYPRESS_BASE_URL = "http://localhost:8002"
-    export CYPRESS_USERNAME = "admin"
-    export CYPRESS_PASSWORD = "admin"

-## Setup the tests natively
+## Setup the tests

 ### Install test dependencies

 These are separate from the project's own dependencies.
 Run the following from the `test/` directory

-    npm ci
+    npm install

 ### Prepare your `cypress.env.json`

 The tests need to know details about the instance of Automation Hub that it's running against.
-Create a file named `cypress.env.json` in the `test/` directory, and use the below example as a template or start by copying `cypress.env.json.template`.
+Create a file named `cypress.env.json` in the `test/` directory, and use the below example as a template, or start by copying `cypress.env.json.template`.

     {
         "apiPrefix": "<api root>",